 The most famous recorded example of non-U.S. citizen voting in New York during the Dred Scott period occurred when Frederick Douglass, the renowned abolitionist and New York State citizen, cast his ballot in Rochester, New York in the presidential election of 1864 (see David W. Blight, Frederick Douglass: Prophet of Freedom 445 [2018]).
 Douglass was hardly the only Black man to cast a ballot in New York during the decade in which Black people could not be U.S. citizens.
 In a speech in September 1858, William J. Watkins, an African American abolitionist and minister, addressed the New York State Suffrage Association and advised the "eleven thousand colored voters of this State" to vote for the Republican party (Van Gosse, The First Reconstruction: Black Politics in America from the Revolution to the Civil War, 435 [2021]; see also id. at 477 ["In 1858, [B]lack New Yorkers occupied a momentarily privileged position, which internal disagreement only strengthened; no one could take for granted their 'eleven thousand votes'"]).
 Indeed, it is well-documented that between 1832 and 1860, Black voters in New York consistently played either an active or influential role in the presidential elections (Hanes Walton, Jr., The African American Electorate: A Statistical History, 129-30 [2012]).
-Black New Yorkers voted during the Dred Scott period as "citizens" within

 Black New Yorkers voted during the Dred Scott period as "citizens" within the meaning of the voter qualifications provision of the State Constitution.
 Importantly, New York did not nullify Dred Scott in permitting Black men to vote.
 In the famed Lemmon Slave Case, the Court of Appeals acknowledged the vitality of Dred Scott and its applicability to New York through the Supremacy Clause.
 (Lemmon v.
 People, 20 N.Y.
 562 [1860]).
 Instead, the Court of Appeals distinguished Dred Scott, noting that the precedent did not altogether impair New York's ability to exercise authority "As a sovereign State [to] determine and regulate the status or social and civil condition of her citizens, and every description of persons within her territory" (id. at 616).
 In allowing Black men to vote during this time, New York State was exercising its authority as a sovereign state to determine the status of its own citizens, and to interpret its own constitution.
-Article II, Section 1 of the New York State Constitution does not bar the legislature from enacting non-U.S. citizen voting.
-And the trial court's ruling that "citizen" in the State Constitution means U.S. citizenship is inconsistent with the historical record.
+Article II, Section means U.S. citizenship is inconsistent with the historical record U.S. citizen voting.
+And the trial court's ruling that "citizen" in the State Constitution 1 of the New York State Constitution does not bar the legislature from enacting nonbrief, the and has never been-tethered to U.S. citizenship.
+For the reasons articulated in this non-U.S. citizens to vote in municipal elections because the term "citizen," is not of the New York State Constitution does not bar a legislature from enfranchising male suffrage in New York State during the Dred Scott period.
+Article II, Section 1 framed the term "citizen" in Article II, Section 1, and the historical practice of Black the New York State Constitution, the records of the constitutional conventions that The trial court's interpretation of "citizen" is contradicted by the plain text of trial court's decision cannot hold constitutional muster.
+It should be